CompSciLauren/opengl-two-smiley-faces/README.md

 # OpenGL Project1

 This is my first OpenGL project.
+When the program runs, you will be able to switch between two different views to see two different versions of a smiley face.

 ## How to Run Program in Terminal